Go to exercises and answers

 • Money paid by a parent organisation (e.g. state association)

-You now need to get some costings.
+You will need to obtain accurate costing from potential suppliers.
 Make some telephone calls!

 • Call the newspaper and gets some quotes on advertising space.